Katsura Imperial Villa 桂離宮

 - The subtle differences in the lanterns and hand washbasins along the strolling path

-- The free tour, but making your reservation online ahead of time is highly recommended
+- Making your reservation ahead of time (online etc.) is highly recommended

 How to Get There

 From Kyoto Station , take the Hankyu line to Katsura Station.
-The villa is a 15-minute walk from there.
+The villa is a 20-minute walk from there.

 A favorite of architects worldwide

-The spacious garden and the architecture of the teahouses dotted throughout blend perfectly according to the highest aesthetic standards.
-Famous names in architecture and design including German architect Bruno Taut have expressed great admiration for Katsura Rikyu.
+The spacious garden and the architecture of the teahouses blend perfectly according to the highest aesthetic standards.
+Famous names in architecture and design including German architect Bruno Taut have expressed great admiration for Katsura Imperial Villa.

 A trip through the islands

-In earlier days, visitors viewed the scenery of the spacious pond and its many islands from a boat.
+In old days, visitors viewed the scenery of the spacious pond and its many islands from a boat.
 This is why the bridges spanning the pond are arched to enable the passing of boats.
-These days, you can enjoy the garden while strolling around the pond.
+Currently, you can enjoy the garden while strolling around the pond.

 Exemplifying the highest aesthetic ideals

-Each of the teahouses is built in a way that it is almost hidden, unseen by the visitor until they are just upon it.
+The teahouses were built to be hidden out of sight from visitors until the guests happen upon them.
 Each structure has subtle and rustic details that enhance the highest principle of the wabi-sabi aesthetic and in keeping with the tea ceremony's goal of blending the natural with the spiritual.

 The perfect balance of stone, wood, and water

-The layout of the pond, with its seven buildings standing on the islands, as well as an artificial hill known as a tsukiyama form a superb composition.
+The layout of the pond, with its six buildings standing on the grounds, as well as an artificial hill known as a tsukiyama form a superb composition.
 Great care has been given to even the smallest details, such as the paving stones, and the stone lanterns that are both practical and beautiful.
-Katsura Rikyu is a garden worth seeing in all seasons, and visitors will discover something new with each visit.
+Katsura Imperial Villa is a garden worth seeing in all seasons, and visitors will discover something new with each visit.

 How to visit

-You can only visit the villa by joining one of the regularly scheduled free tours.
-Tours can be booked in person at the Kyoto office of the Imperial Household Agency within the Kyoto Imperial Palace grounds, in person on the day at the villa or online on the Imperial Household Agency's website, up to three months in advance.
+You can only visit the villa by joining one of the regularly scheduled tours.
+The fee is 1,000 yen for adults, and is free for children aged 12 to 17 years old, and for visitors with a physical disability certificate.
+Please note that children under the age of 12 are not able to join this tour.
+Tours can be booked online on the Imperial Household Agency's website starting three months in advance, in person at the Kyoto office of the Imperial Household Agency within the Kyoto Imperial Palace Park grounds at least one day before the desired day, or in person on the day at the villa.
 Advance online reservations are strongly recommended.